Glaze - butter yellow

 - Reach out to your local potters or pottery clubs to ask if they will fire it for you

 - There will be a fee for this service (this will vary between kilns) and it is a two step process: Bisque & Gloss firing.
-Our clay can be bisque fired to 1000 ℃ and then gloss fired to 1300 ℃ - cone 06.
+Our clay can be bisque fired to 1000 ℃ and then gloss fired to 1220 ℃

-2. Apply one even coat for a translucent finish with your paint brush - make sure you cover all the areas you want to be food safe, and don't apply any glaze to the bottom of your piece.
+2. Apply one even coat for a translucent finish with your brush - make sure you cover all the areas you want to be food safe, and don't apply any glaze to the bottom of your piece.
 Apply one more coat for an opaque finish (make sure you don't apply too much glaze or it might burn/melt in the kiln).
-Make sure you let your piece dry in between coats.

-**If you only want to design bits of your piece (e.g. paint flowers on it), you'll need to ask the potter who is firing your work to apply a clear glaze to your piece after bisque firing to make the entire piece food and water safe.
+**If you only want to design areas of your piece (e.g. paint flowers on it), you'll need to ask the potter who is firing your work to apply a clear glaze to your piece after bisque firing to make sure the entire piece is food and water safe.
 We can't guarantee a good result though, as some clear glazes aren't a good fit for our clay and can crack in the kiln.
 So it's best to just cover your piece in our glaze.

-3. Remove any glaze from the bottom of your piece with a damp sponge so that your piece doesn't stick to the kiln shelf.
+4. Remove any excess glaze from the bottom of your piece with a damp sponge so that your piece doesn't stick to the kiln shelf.

-4. Take to your local kiln to be bisque and gloss fired. ** If your piece is fully covered with our glaze, there is no need for a clear glaze to be applied after bisque firing.
+5. Take to your local kiln to be bisque and gloss fired to. ** If your piece is fully covered with our glaze, there is no need for a clear glaze to be applied after bisque firing.